DFE-Digital/get-teacher-training-adviser-service/README.md

 bundle exec rspec
 ```

+### Contract tests

+> :warning: **Development of the contract tests is currently in-progress**

+We use a variation of 'contract testing' to achieve end-to-end integration tests across all services (Get an Adviser -> API -> CRM).

+The general idea is that Capybara 'contract' tests in the Get an Adviser service perform various sign up scenarios and create a snapshot of the request payload that would be sent to the API.
+We commit these snapshots with our code and - if a change to the application results in a different snapshot - then the contract test will fail (the idea being you commit the updated snapshot, assuming the change is expected).

+The API also has a set of contract tests that use the Get an Adviser payload snapshots as the test fixtures.
+These tests result in another set of request snapshots for the payloads sent to the CRM (which serve as the fixtures to the CRM contract tests).

+A difficulty with these tests is ensuring that the services all have a consistent, global view of the service data state prior to executing the contract tests.
+We currently maintain the service data in `contracts/data` (to be centralised in a GitHub repospitory, but currently duplicated in each service).

+Eventually, the `contracts/output` will be 'published' to a separate GitHub repository, which will enable other services to pull in their test fixtures from the upstream service.
+This will enable us to develop features in each service independently and publish only when the change is ready to be reflected in another service.

 ## Linting

 It's best to lint just your app directories and not those belonging to the framework, e.g.